VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 When the engine's [StateMachine](/documentation/api/class-state-machine/) enters a new [GameStates](/documentation/api/class-game-state/), it will call [GameState::enter](/documentation/api/class-game-state/), where the state can be initialized.

 But we just got ahead of ourselves a little bit.
 First, we need to create the `PongState` in order to being able to transition to it.
 To do so, create the folder _source/States/PongState_ and two files in it: _source/States/PongState/PongState.c_ and _source/States/PongState/PongState.h_.
+In the later, declare the `PongState` class as shown below:

 ```cpp
 singleton class PongState : GameState